Hounfor/The-Big-Deal-Add-On/README.md

 – Fixed CrossCuts, a lot of things were done wrong there.
 There are also internal fixes for the Kyudo chassis.

 – Fixed tags for Quickdraw 4H and Warhammer 6Rk.
-6Rk has fallen in price by 100,000, so in the event for its purchase it also costs a little less.
+6Rk has fallen in price by 100,000, so in the event for its purchase it costs a little less too.
 And now that specific 'Mech that Bob can sell you, when destroyed, drops parts of the standard 6Rk to avoid confusion.
 – Added missing Large Engine quirk for Rifleman 5CS.

 – RF2-A in the CAC version now has symmetrical hardpoints (thanks to Polyonymous for the report).